needle-mirror/com.unity.toonshader/Documentation~/Highlight.md

 ## Highlight
-Highlight : Texture(sRGB) × Color(RGB) Default:White.
-Pattern and color of specularly illuminated area.
+Highlight: Texture(sRGB) × Color(RGB).
+Defines the pattern and tint of the specular highlight.

+Default: white.

 <canvas class="image-comparison" role="img" aria-label="A toon-shaded sphere in a room textured with graphs.
 The sphere has green and purple bands of color, and a bright white specular highlight.
 Then the same sphere, with the color picker window open and the color #FF0000 selected.
 The specular highlight on the sphere is now orange and yellow.">
     <img src="images/Highlight0.png" title="The default color.">